Chart Color Schemes

 AreaSearch assessment of residential development activity positions Brunswick - South among the top 25% of areas assessed nationwide

 Brunswick South has seen approximately 303 new homes approved annually.
-Over the past five financial years, from FY21 to FY25, a total of 1,518 homes were approved, with an additional 132 approved in FY26 so far.
-On average, over these five years, 0.6 new residents arrived per new home constructed.
+Over the past five financial years, from FY21 to FY25, around 1,518 homes were approved, with an additional 210 approved so far in FY26.
+On average, about 0.6 new residents have arrived per year for each new home over these five years, indicating that supply is meeting or exceeding demand and supporting potential population growth above projections.

 Frequently Asked Questions - Development